deanhowe/laravel-package-boilerplate/README.md

 # laravel-package-boilerplate

+> [!WARNING]
+> This is not quite ready for general consumption - use at your own risk 🤨

 Boilerplate for Laravel packages.
 Use it as a starting point for your own Laravel packages.

-Includes Pest & Pint along with PHPUnit and PHPCodeSniffer configurations, a known good Travis CI configuration and a couple of base test cases.
+Includes [Pest](https://pestphp.com/) & [Pint](https://laravel.com/docs/10.x/pint) along with PHPUnit and PHPCodeSniffer configurations, a known good Travis CI configuration and a couple of base test cases.
 We recommend reading the [composer docs](https://getcomposer.org/doc/04-schema.md) for more information about what you might need to add/remove from the `composer.json` file.
 Included are the most common things you might need, but you may need to add more and you __*will*__ need to remove some (anything with a `*-suggestions` key for a start).